openstack/skyline-console/docs/en/test/2-catalog-introduction.md

     └── svg-mock.js (Mock of image loading)
 ```

-- E2E test code, storaged in the `test/e2e` directory
+- E2E test code, stored in the `test/e2e` directory
-  - Other global configurations of E2E storaged in `cypress.json`
+  - Other global configurations of E2E are stored in `cypress.json`
-- The basic code of the unit test storaged in the `test/unit` directory
+- The basic code of the unit test is stored in the `test/unit` directory
-  - Other global configuration of unit test, storaged in `jest.config.js`
+  - Other global configuration of unit test, stored in `jest.config.js`
   - The test code of the unit test is usually placed in the same directory as the file to be tested, and has a suffix of `test.js` or `spec.js`
-    - case：`src/utils/index.js`与`src/utils/index.test.js`
+    - case：`src/utils/index.js` and `src/utils/index.test.js`
-    - case：`src/utils/local-storage.js`与`src/utils/local-storage.spec.js`
+    - case：`src/utils/local-storage.js` and `src/utils/local-storage.spec.js`